nanvel/blog/2017/11/trading.md

 Trading is about probabilities, never certainties.

+An entry should not be based on an opinion, prediction, or emotions; it should be based on a statistical edge.

 Following a consistent set of actions leads to consistent results.

 Do not set expectations on a trade, it will ruin the trade (robs ability to appreaciate current reality).